 Dancers in dance image are Hannah, Kathryn, Jo.

 Joanna is a passionate explorer of embodied connection, dance, nature, and community.
 Introduced to CI by her father, Jo Lin, in 1998, she was first happy to observe CI from a distance, eventually finding her own love for CI 10 years ago.
 She helps co-organise her local CI community, nurturing a welcoming and sustainable space.
 Her main teacher and mentor, Joerg Hassmann, is now also a close colleague.
 Since 2022, Joanna and Joerg have co-created immersive retreats in Newcastle, Australia.
 These gatherings weave together CI, somatic awareness, and deep nature connection, inviting participants into presence, play and care.
-Recent training with Nita Little strengthened her curiosity of presence and co-creation.
-Currently, her practice is guided by questions such as: How does our connection to earth support our presence with ourselves, with others, and in dance?
-How can we refine our embodied communication for deeper connection and co-creation in dance?
+Also, her recent training with Nita Little has strengthened her curiosity of presence and co-creation.

 Mimi Lo @ MimiLOPADF (Mimi Lo Performing Arts Development Foundation) teaches contact improvisation at The Hong Kong Academy for Performing Arts.
 She is a graduate of The Hong Kong Academy for Performing Arts modern dance program, majoring in choreography and dance directing.
 Mimi followed Nancy Stark Smith in 2016 and 2018 to practice CI at EarthDance in the US and undertook the Long Dance Research project at The Dragon's Egg Studio, also in the US.
 She completed her DanceAbility® Teacher Training in Helsinki, Finland and her ContaKids Teacher training in Arezzo, Italy.
 Her current focuses are on contact improvisation and somatic dance and movement.